lithnet/ad-password-protection-docs/Installing-the-module.md

 Download the latest version of the installer from the [releases](https://github.com/lithnet/ad-password-protection/releases) page.

 In order to enable password filtering on your domain users, the application will need to be installed on all writable domain controllers in the domain.
-You can optionally install the application on other machines in order to access PowerShell cmdlets and group policy templates.
+You can install the PowerShell module and group policy templates on any x64 machine.

+You can install and test the module using _local_ accounts on any x64 Windows workstation or server.
+However, if you want to test against domain accounts, you will need to install the module on your domain controllers.

 ## Installation options
 The installer presents several options for you to choose from